Resources

 All revenue from a source associated with this name is

-charity they are still subject to the 2 percent limit per
+it is subject to the 2 percent limit per

 donor in the